aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-event-and-calendar-handling/altering-prodid-in-ics-files-with-csharp/_index.md

 ### 4. Where can I find more information about Aspose.Email for .NET?

-For comprehensive documentation, resources, and details about Aspose.Email for .NET, visit the official Aspose website.
+For comprehensive documentation, resources, and details about Aspose.Email for .NET, visit the Aspose website.
 You can also access the API reference for in-depth information.